Gewiss–Ballan: History

-The team was sponsored by the Mecair company and the Italian maker of garage doors Ballan in 1993.
-The Italian electrical engineering company Gewiss took over as the main sponsor in 1994.
-Gewiss had previously sponsored the Bianchi cycling team from 1987 to 1989.
+The team originated as a new project, Mecair–Ballan, in January 1993, with Mecair and the Italian garage-door manufacturer Ballan as sponsors.
+The Italian electrical engineering company Gewiss replaced Mecair as title sponsor in 1994.
+Gewiss had previously sponsored the earlier Gewiss–Bianchi team from 1987 to 1989.
 In 1996 the second sponsor was taken by the Gewiss brand Playbus.
 Directeur sportifs with the team included Emanuele Bombini and Paolo Rosola.
 In the four years of its existence, the team achieved great successes.

 The team produced winners of the Giro d'Italia – Evgeni Berzin and Ivan Gotti as well as top classic specialists Giorgio Furlan and Nicola Minali.
 Former World Champion Moreno Argentin finished his career with the team on a high note with stage wins at the 1993 Giro d'Italia as well as the impressive win at La Flèche Wallonne in 1994.
 The team dominated cycling during the 1994 season with Giorgio Furlan winning Tirreno–Adriatico (and Berzin second overall) and Furlan winning Milan–San Remo.
 Berzin then won Liège–Bastogne–Liège which was followed by Argentin's win in La Flèche Wallonne.
-The win in the Fleche Wallonne was impressive because the team completely dominated the race with taking all podium places at the race with Argentin, Furlan and Berzin ahead of many greats of cycling at the time including Claudio Chiappucci, Franco Ballerini, Davide Cassani and Gianni Bugno.
+The win in the Flèche Wallonne was impressive because the team completely dominated the race with taking all podium places at the race with Argentin, Furlan and Berzin ahead of many greats of cycling at the time including Claudio Chiappucci, Franco Ballerini, Davide Cassani and Gianni Bugno.

-After the Fleche Wallonne of 1994, French sports newspaper L'Équipe interviewed the team's doctor Michele Ferrari.
+After the Flèche Wallonne of 1994, French sports newspaper L'Équipe interviewed the team's doctor Michele Ferrari.
 Journalist Jean-Michel Rouet asked Ferrari if his riders used EPO to which Ferrari denied prescribing the drug but said he would not find it wrong, saying that it was not dangerous and compared taking EPO to drinking orange juice.
 This remark generated controversy and Ferrari later stepped down as team doctor.

 Afterwards Berzin won the 1994 Giro d'Italia while Piotr Ugrumov came second overall in 1994 Tour de France.
 Vladislav Bobrik won the Giro di Lombardia in the late season for the team.

 In the following year, the team was not as dominant but still successful.
 Berzin came second at the 1995 Giro d'Italia behind Tony Rominger and ahead of his teammate Ugrumov.

 The team set the record speed of the team time trial at the 1995 Tour de France of 54.930 km/h.
 This speed stood for ten years until Lance Armstrong's Discovery Channel Team broke it during the 2005 Tour de France.

 The Gewiss team beat Laurent Jalabert's Team ONCE to second place and the defending champion Miguel Induráin's Banesto to third place.
 Riis would wear the yellow jersey as leader of the general classification in that year's Tour before eventually finishing third overall.